nucleome/docs/source/design.rst

 Nucleome Browser allows users to create panels in different web tabs.
 Notably, panels in different web tabs are all synchronized with each other.
-However, there is a main tab to which all the other extended panels are attached.
+However, there is the main tab to which all the other extended panels are attached.
 If you close the main tab, all the extended panels will also be closed.
 There are two ways to create an extended panel.
 First, you can click the ``pop-out`` button (|panel-pop-out|) to convert a panel into an individual web window.